-0.3% Growth

-2.6% of Turnover

-13% 5 Year CAGR
+0.3% Growth 2.6% of Turnover 13% 5 Year CAGR

-constant at 2.6%, and the final return of £18m
+Operating profit margin has remained constant at 2.6%, and the final return of £18m is a 0.3% improvement on 2019.

-Overheads have grown this year due to the

-additional costs which came with the hived-up

-document services operations.
-This accounts

-for all of the increase over the prior year, with

-the underlying overheads flat year on year.
+Overheads have grown this year due to the additional costs which came with the hived-up document services operations.
+This accounts for all of the increase over the prior year, with the underlying overheads flat year on year.

-Tight overhead control remains important

-to the delivery of improved operating profit

-performance and will be a continued focus in
+Tight overhead control remains important to the delivery of improved operating profit performance and will be a continued focus in the future.